opendcs/opendcs/docs/source/legacy-resevap-computation.rst

 .. _Table 12:

-*Table 12-Cloud height coefficients for not winter season and latitude<25*
+*Table 12 - Cloud height coefficients for not winter season and latitude < 25*

 +--------------+--------------+--------------+--------------+---------------+
 |              | a            | b            | c            | d             |